Project

 Actions #6

-Updated by rdtennent almost 10 years ago
+Updated by rdtennent over 10 years ago

 most people save the compressed PDF.
 I would also argue that if someone clicks on a compressed file he wants to save it as a compressed file.